raidolo/homebridge-mqttswitch/README.md

 The plugin is published through [NPM](https://www.npmjs.com/package/homebridge-mqttswitchplus) and should be installed "globally" by typing:

     npm install -g homebridge-mqttswitchplus

+# Instructions
+This plugin uses a status command, sent via the "set" Topic, to dinamically retrieve the status of the switch from the device.
+The status should be sent by the device on the "get" topic, as usual.
+You should develop the device code to accept the status command on the "set" topic and answer publishing the actual status using the "get" topic.

 # Release Notes
 Version 0.0.1
 + Introduced the status command to dynamically read the status of the switch